ShaderFrog/glsl-parser/README.md

 To work on the tests, run `npx jest --watch`.

 The GLSL grammar definition lives in `src/parser/glsl-grammar.pegjs`.
-Peggyjs supports inlining Javascript code in the `.pegjs` file to define utility functions, but that means you have to write in vanilla Javascript, which is terrible.
+Peggy supports inlining Javascript code in the `.pegjs` file to define utility functions, but that means you have to write in vanilla Javascript, which is terrible.
 Instead, I've pulled out utility functions into the `grammar.ts`